littleosbook/littleosbook/output.md

     fb[1] = 0x28;
 ~~~

-This can of course be wrapped into a nice function:
+The following code shows how this can be wrapped into a function:

 ~~~ {.c}
     /** fb_write_cell: